openhab/org.openhab.binding.zwave/doc/qubino/zmnhda_0_0.md

 ### Parameter 60: Minimum dimming value

 Minimum dimming value
-  *  Default value 1 (Minimum dimming value is 1%)
-  * 1- 98 = 1% – 98%, step is 1%.
-Minimum dimming values is set by entered value.

-**NOTE**: The maximum level may not be lower than the minimum level!
-1% min. dimming value is defined by Z-Wave multilevel device class
+<ul&gt<li&gt Default value 1 (Minimum dimming value is 1%)</li&gt <li&gt1- 98 = 1% – 98%, step is 1%.
+Minimum dimming values is set by entered value.</li&gt </ul&gt<p&gt<strong&gtNOTE</strong&gt: The maximum level may not be lower than the minimum level!
+1% min. dimming value is defined by Z-Wave multilevel device class</p&gt
 Values in the range 0 to 98 may be set.

 The manufacturer defined default value is ```1```.